-Includes adjustments to the minimum acreage requirement.
-Allows for adjustments to "an artificial isolated wetland" of any size.
-Defines multiple terms as they are used in this bill.
-House Agriculture and Natural Resources Committee amendment 1 (006502) States that alteration of certain isolated wetlands is permitted without notice or mitigation if specific conditions are met.
+Amendment House Agriculture and Natural Resources Committee amendment 1, Senate amendment 2 (006502) states that alteration of certain isolated wetlands is permitted without summary: notice or mitigation if specific conditions are met.
+States that for specific sizes of low-quality and moderate-quality wetlands, general permits apply, and extra requirements notice or mitigation if specific conditions are met.
 States that for specific sizes of low-quality and moderate-quality wetlands, general permits apply, and extra requirements regarding cumulative impacts or buffers are not needed.
 Clarifies that an individual permit is necessary for altering high-quality wetlands.
 Establishes that the criteria for wetland classifications will be established by the board.
 Establishes that a person wishing to develop real property can request a determination about wetland presence by submitting a third-party wetland report.
 States if the report meets specified requirements and is certified as correct, the determinations in the report are assumed to be accurate unless the commissioner raises concerns.